12 Sleep Disorders You Need to Know About—That Aren’t Sleep Apnea

 Excessive daytime sleepiness

 You might need a nap mid-day after a late night, but if you’re constantly sleepy all the time, especially during the day, you might be struggling with excessive daytime sleepiness.
 “Most commonly, it occurs because of sleep deprivation but it can also reflect a number of underlying medical diseases such as depression, hypothyroidism or anemia,” Dr. Idupuganti says.
 Usually, treating the underlying cause resolves the condition; however, if EDS persists, medications—like Modafinil—can help a sufferer stay awake, Dr. Idupuganti explains.
+And excessive daytime sleepiness is also often a sign of other sleep disorders, especially including sleep apnea and insomnia.
 Check out these 8 little changes that can improve your sleep in one day.

 REM behavior disorder